a fee-based online consultation clinic for Obstetrics & Gynecology

 The changes in the uterine endometrium is dependent on the hormones secreted by the ovaries.

 If pregnancy occurs, the corpus luteum continues to increase in size and the level of progesterone continues to rise and support the early embryo.
-If pregnancy does not occur, the corpus luteum decreases in size and eventually atrophies.
+The corpus lutuem maintains the pregnancy until the placenta is mature enough to take over its function - this occurs at around the 12 week of pregnancy.
+The corpus luteum becomes much smaller at this time and eventually atrophies.

 The progesterone level also falls in tandem with the decreasing action of the corpus luteum.
-When it reaches a minimum critical level, the endometrium that had been primed by the oestrogen and the progesterone to receive an embryo, sheds from the inner wall of the uterus.
+When it reaches a minimum critical level, the endometrium that had been primed by the estrogen and the progesterone to receive an embryo, sheds from the inner wall of the uterus.
 This shedding of the endometrium with the consequent bleeding is termed menstruation.

 As soon as the menstruation starts, it denotes the beginning of another menstrual cycle.